 - To make perfect slices every time use a Bread Slicer with an Electric Knife.

-It’s always a good idea to open the bread machine’s lid during the second kneading cycle (after about 5-10 minutes) and check the consistency of the doughball.
-Dough is “just right” when it is smooth round ball in appearance, soft to the touch, leaves a slight residue on your finger, and the bottom of the bread pan is clean of dough residue.
+It’s always a good idea to open the bread machine’s lid during the second kneading cycle (after about 5-10 minutes) and check the consistency of the dough ball.
+The dough is “just right” when it is a smooth round ball in appearance, soft to the touch, leaves a slight residue on your finger, and the bottom of the bread pan is clean of dough residue.